 Nominations for Council

 Any AVSPNI Full Member can propose a new Council member.
 The nominated vet must be a Full Member and the nomination must be seconded by another AVSPNI Full Member.
-Nomination forms are available to download below, and must reach the VetNI office by 1st January 2017.
+Nomination forms will be available here towards the end of the year.

 Benefits of Membership